koding/kdlearn/guides/enable-ufw/index.md

 ---

 # Securing your VM using the built-in (and pre-installed) Ubuntu UFW
+> type:error`
-_(Note: you should follow the steps in this guide to its entirety otherwise if you enable the firewall and don't finish adding key services like ssh, you may be locked out of your VM.
-Please proceed with caution.)_
+> You should follow the steps in this guide to its entirety otherwise if you enable the firewall and don't finish adding key services like ssh, you may be locked out of your VM.
+Please proceed with caution.

 From time to time, a need may arise when you need to secure your Koding VM from prying eyes.
 There are several solutions available when it comes to enabling a firewall on Ubuntu (the operating system that runs on a Koding VM) and you are free